ktorio/ktor-documentation/topics/server-oidc.md

 <include from="lib.topic" element-id="add_ktor_artifact"/>

-This artifact is available for the JVM only.
+> This artifact is available for the JVM only.
+>
+{style="note"}

 ## Register an identity provider {id="register"}

-Install the plugin, then register one provider per issuer:
+Install the `Oidc` plugin and register an identity provider for each issuer:

 ```kotlin
 suspend fun Application.module() {